sha256feng/Autodock-vina-example/readme.md

-# Notes about Autodock vina
+# Notes about Autodock Vina

-Shasha Feng
+Shasha Feng, 2020-01.

-2020-01.
+The following operations are on a Mac laptop.
+But they should also work in Linux systems.

 1. Get the vina package

    ```
     wget http://vina.scripps.edu/download/autodock_vina_1_1_2_linux_x86.tgz